Korean Fried Chicken

 Once the chicken tenders are breaded, let them sit on a tray for at least 15 minutes on a tray.
 I’ve found that letting the chicken sit once it is dredged in the season flour allows the breading to stick when frying.

 Fry the chicken tenders in batches at 350F in a large Dutch oven or cast iron skillet.
 It is extremely important that the oil does not drop below 325F when frying – do not overcrowd the pan!
-Once the first batch is done, let the oil return to temperature then fry a second time for EXTRA crispiness!
+Once the first batch is done, let the oil return to temperature then fry a second time for your Korean Fried Chicken to be EXTRA crispy!

-The sauce is extremely simple to make and is so flavorful!
+The Korean Fried Chicken sauce is extremely simple to make and is so flavorful!
 I love how it brings a sweet and spicy kick to the already crispy chicken.

 In a small to medium sized saucepan, mix together soy sauce, sugar, honey, gochujang, gochugaru, vinegar, and water.
 Heat over medium high until the sauce bubbles and thickens, simmering for about 4-5 minutes.